kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 block pods until runtime objects are accepted, and test skew.
 Never silently fall back.

-**KEP metadata can lead the release implementation.** The topology-aware workload KEP targets Beta for 1.37, while the `release-1.37` feature registry still declares `TopologyAwareWorkloadScheduling` Alpha and disabled by default.
+**Mixed member priorities are rejected by the 1.37 scheduler.** A leader and worker with different effective priorities cannot share one flat PodGroup.

-*Mitigation:* derive compatibility claims from the selected Kubernetes release branch and rerun the feature-gate audit when upgrading dependencies.
+*Mitigation:* require a common priority only within each generated leaf.

-**Mixed member priorities are rejected by the 1.37 scheduler.** A leader and worker with different effective priorities cannot be represented by one flat PodGroup, and allowing them through admission would leave the workload unschedulable.
+Reject unequal leader/worker priorities in whole-LWS and replica modes, but allow them when leader and worker are separate leaves.
+Cover both admission and scheduler behavior in tests.

-*Mitigation:* reject unequal `priorityClassName` values before creating the Workload, propagate the common class to its template, and cover both admission and scheduler behavior in tests.
+**Scheduling object cardinality grows with replicas, role leaves, and surge.**

-**Scheduling object cardinality grows with replicas and surge.** An LWS has one Workload and approximately `replicas` PodGroups, temporarily more during rollout.
+The default mode has approximately `replicas` PodGroups; role mode has up to twice that number, and Phase 2 also adds CPGs.

 *Mitigation:* use one shared template, deterministic names, owner indexes, and filtered watches.
 Add scale tests before Beta.